ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 Here is how you can implement the algorithm in pseudocode:

-    binarySearch(array, key):
+    binarySearch(arr, key):
-        start = 0                        // The marker pointing to the first element in the interval end = array.size - 1             // The marker pointing to the last element in the interval while start <= end:              // Continue until the interval is empty: mid = (start + end) / 2      //     Find the index of the middle value if array[mid] < key:         //     Compare with the middle value in the interval: start = mid + 1          //         The search key is in the upper half else if array[mid] > key:
+        start = 0                      // The marker pointing to the first element in the interval end = arr.size - 1             // The marker pointing to the last element in the interval while start <= end:            // Continue until the interval is empty: mid = (start + end) / 2    //     Find the index of the middle value if arr[mid] < key:         //     Compare with the middle value in the interval: start = mid + 1        //         The search key is in the upper half else if arr[mid] > key:
                 end = mid - 1          //         The search key is in the lower half
             else:
                 return mid             //         We found the search key! return null                    // The value is not in the array.

 An important implementation detail is how to implement the markers.
 Remember that we imagined them to be *between* two books -- how do we encode this in an algorithm?